 As I mentioned you can pay in cash everywhere.
-Besides, it’s their preferred form of them.
-By paying cash you can haggle pretty much everywhere.
+Besides, it’s their preferred form of currency.
+By paying cash, you can haggle pretty much everywhere.

-You can travel with Dirham from Spain or your current country, for this we recommend changing in RIA financial.
-Or you can exchange money there, you consider the prize quote so you don’t get scam you.
+You can travel with Dirham from your country, for this, we recommend changing in RIA financial.
+Or you can exchange money there, in Morocco, but you have to consider the price online so you don’t get scammed.

 Pay by debit or credit card

-In hotels and restaurants you can pay by credit or debit card, but it depends on the card you use you can have bank fees.
+In hotels and restaurants, you can pay by credit or debit card, but it depends on the card you use because you can have bank fees.
 We recommend you to travel with the Bnext prepaid card, to save you the commissions.

-Another thing about paying with cards, is that in many places you don’t Accept.
-Especially in small or rural shops.
+Another thing about paying with cards is that they are not accepted in many places, especially in small or rural shops.

 Taking money out of the cashier

-You can withdraw money from the ATM with your Bnext card without fees.
+You can withdraw money from the ATM with your Bnext card without fees (or some similar car from your country).
 If you don’t have it, let the bank know that you’re traveling to Morocco and don’t have your card blocked for purchases you can make there.
 Also find out about any fees they may charge you.

 How do I move around Morocco?

-To move around Morocco you have several options, you can rent a car, travel by plane, by train, by taxi, by bus or by hire a guide.
+To move around Morocco, you have several options, you can rent a car, travel by plane, by train, by taxi, by bus, or by hiring a guide.

-Car.
-If whenever you travel you rent a car because you like to drive everywhere, this may be your best option or you travel with your car from Spain.
-But keep in mind that in Morocco the roads are quite dangerous, because of the traffic, because of the lack of signage, because you will find people and also animals.
+- Car.
+If whenever you travel you rent a car because you like to drive everywhere, this may be your best option or you can travel with your car from Spain. eep in mind that in Morocco the roads are quite dangerous because of the traffic and because of the lack of signage.
+On top of that, you will find many pedestrians and animals.

-The documentation you need to enter by vehicle and drive in Morocco is to provide the following documentation: driver’s license, driving licence, international insurance or green card, D16Ter vehicle import form to be filled in at customs with owner’s details, passport number, frame identification, vehicle model and make, license plate and registration date.
+The documentation you need to enter by vehicle and drive in Morocco is to provide the following documentation: driver’s license, international insurance or green card, D16Ter vehicle import form to be filled in at customs with owner’s details, passport number, frame identification, vehicle model and make, license plate, and registration date.

-Professional guide.
-We are very fan of driving anywhere, but in Morocco we hired a professional guide with an SUV who took us everywhere.
-He know the area perfectly and he also told us interesting things about the places we were visiting.
-For me it was the best option, on my next trip to Morocco, I’m sure you’ll choose the same.
+- Professional guide.
+We are big fans of driving anywhere, but, in Morocco, we hired a professional guide with an SUV who took us everywhere.
+He knows the area perfectly and he also told us interesting things about the places we were visiting.
+For me, it was the best option, and on my next trip to Morocco, I’m sure I’ll choose the same.
 Besides, it’s cheaper than you can imagine.

-Plane.
+- Plane.
 For longer distances, the aircraft is always the best choice.
-We arrive in Marrakech by plane from Madrid, but if you also want to visit other more secluded places you can make internal flights.
+We arrived in Marrakech by plane from Madrid, but if you also want to visit other more secluded places you can make internal flights.

-Taxi.
+- Taxi.
 This is an option for your short journeys.
-My recommendation is that you close the price of the trip before you start it or you have to ask them to turn on the meter.
-In Morocco it is quite easy to find people who want to scam you or who take advantage of tourists.
+My recommendation is that you close the price of the trip before you start it or ask them to turn on the meter.
+In Morocco, it is quite easy to find people who want to scam you and take advantage of tourists.

-Bus.
-If you’re on budget, this is the cheapest way to get around Morocco.
+- Bus.
+If you’re on a budget, this is the cheapest way to get around Morocco.